craftcms/docs/docs/3.x/config/config-settings.md

-When set to `false` and you go through the "forgot password" workflow on the Control Panel login page, for example, you get distinct messages saying if the username/email didn't exist or the email was successfully sent and to check your email for further instructions.
+When set to `false` and you go through the "forgot password" workflow on the control panel login page, for example, you get distinct messages saying if the username/email didn't exist or the email was successfully sent and to check your email for further instructions.
 This can allow for username/email enumeration based on the response.
 If set `true`, you will always get a successful response even if there was an error making it difficult to enumerate users.